Charlottesville: Fascist Groups To Gather Saturday In Virginia City For ‘Unite The Right’ Rally

 — Evan McMullin (@Evan_McMullin) August 11, 2017

-According to It’s Going Down, the hosts of the Right Stuff podcast recently encouraged their listeners to bring guns to the “Unite the Right” rally in anticipation of confrontations with counter-protest groups opposed to “Unite the Right” and its white nationalist message.
+According to It’s Going Down, the hosts of The Right Stuff podcast recently encouraged their listeners to bring guns to the “Unite the Right” rally in anticipation of confrontations with counter-protest groups opposed to “Unite the Right” and its white nationalist message.
 It’s not uncommon for these groups to make veiled threats of violence against anyone who opposes their message, always claiming their incitements are in the interest of “self-defense.”

 The University of Virginia has encouraged its students to avoid attending the counter-protests in Charlottesville out of concern for their safety.
 Numerous leftist organizations such as Black Lives Matter and others are expected to show up for the counter-protests.
 There will be a heavy police presence in the downtown area during and after the rally.